ASULandon17/GymorandaSER316/Deliverable2.md

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+	I think that I did work consistently and put in enough work into the project.
+I was able to complete all the tasks I assigned to myself and I was always checking the Slack board to keep up to date with all the information as it came in.
+I helped implement features constantly throughout the Sprint which can be seen through my PRs as I made some at the beginning, the middle and the end of the Sprint.
+I also attempted tasks that were out of my comfort level in order to learn more and help out my team.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)